-2. Posting Researchers From Japan
+2.Posting Researchers From Japan

-The members of the station include two professors (including a leader), three administrative staff.
-Also, an assistant professor and a researcher as JICA experts for STAREPS project, other four professors, another associate professor and four assistant professors have supported operating our project by short-term research visits.
+The members of the station include two professors (including a representative), two assistant professors, and three administrative staff members.
+An assistant professor and a researcher are working as JICA experts for STAREPS project.
+Five professors, another associate professor and three assistant professors have supported our project through short-term visits.

-3. Management for the Long-Term Research and Communities In Mbita district, Health and Demographic Surveillance System (HDSS) has been in operation collecting data of population, births, death toll and diseases.
-Also, Malaria Surveillance System (MSS) has been working on collection and analysis of data of malaria mosquitos in the area.
-Consequently, we began a new project of JICA Partnership Program focusing on school health in Mbita area as the last project completed its terms of three years, started in 2009.
+3.Management for the Long-Term Research and Communities

+In Mbita area, Health and Demographic Surveillance System (HDSS) has collected data on population, births and death rates, and incidences of diseases.
+Mosquito surveillance System (MSS) has collected and analyzed data on malaria mosquitos in the area.
+We began a new project through JICA Partnership Program focusing on school health in Mbita area that has been ongoing since 2009.